+It was in June 2006 when I has the opportunity to visit the Aurora pen factory located in Torino, Italy.
+I was excited at the opportunity.
 Aurora is one of the leading Italian manufactures of quality pens.
-Founded in Torino in 1919, just after the end of the World War I, the name Aurora, the dawn, was chosen to represent the beginning of new things.
-Since that time the company has lived to that expectation, never forgetting its roots and the passion of the its history and country.
+Founded in Torino in 1919, just after the end of the World War I, the name Aurora, meaning "the dawn", represented the beginning of new things.
+Indeed, the Aurora met that expectation, never forgetting its roots and moving forward with the passion of the its history and country.

 In 1993 Cesare joined the family business bringing his experience from roles with companies in France, England and the United States.
 I mention his back ground as his enthusiasm for his company is very evident.
 Indeed Aurora has expanded and their products are sold in over 50 countries.

-Other members of the leadership team such as Arianna Carta, Area Manager, talked about her eagerness to broaden the distribution of their line of pens, leather accessories and paper products.
+Other members of the leadership team I met included Arianna Carta, Area Manager who talked about her eagerness to broaden the distribution of their line of pens, leather accessories and paper products.
 She is committed to increasing market share by building relationships with distributors to make the Aurora products available in more markets.

-In 1919, Aurora was originally located in the central area of Torino.
+In 1919, Aurora was located in the central area of the city of Torino.
 The original office was destroyed during World War II.
-It was in 1954 that Aurora moved to a factory located outside of the central area of Torino and then in 1970 expanded the size of its site to meet the growing production needs of their increasing business.
+In 1954 Aurora moved to a factory located outside of the central area of Torino.
+In 1970 they expanded the size of the new site to meet the growing production needs of their increasing business.

 I was able to see some of the initial concept sketches and then comprehensive drawings that were completed outlining the detailed specifications of each part of a pen.
 All this work takes place well before the work of programming the equipment to run the necessary production steps.
 It is only after all this work that the production of the takes place.